ahker/Rolling-Log-engine/README.md

 ));

+Note:
 change your engine from FileLog to RollLog

 filesize defult 1kb

-read a log file use the below code in your app
+Now you can able to read the log file using the below code in your app

 CakeLog::read('error');
-CakeLog::read('error');
+CakeLog::read('debug');